 For the periods prior to the Spin-Off, our Consolidated and Combined Financial Statements reflect an estimated liability for resolution of pending and future asbestos-related and environmental liabilities primarily related to the Bendix legacy Honeywell business, calculated as if we were responsible for 100% of the Bendix asbestos-liability payments.
-For the nine months ended September 30, 2018 prior to the Spin-Off over the same period in 2017, Other expense, net increased by \$3 million due to a \$6 million increase in environmental charges, partially offset by a \$3 million decrease in asbestos charges.
+For the nine months ended September 30, 2018, compared to the same period in 2017, Other expense, net increased by \$3 million due to a \$6 million increase in environmental charges, partially offset by a \$3 million decrease in asbestos charges.